Fecaloma with stercoral colitis

 0 images remaining

-Large faecaloma in the rectum measuring 128mm in the AP dimension.
+Large fecaloma in the rectum measuring 128mm in the AP dimension.

 Associated mild rectal mural thickening suggestive of stercoral proctitis.

 This patient with a history of previous large stroke, bed bound and nonverbal, presented with non-specific pain which localized to the lower abdomen.
-CT showed large faecaloma with stercoral proctitis.
+CT showed large fecaloma with stercoral proctitis.
 She underwent manual disimpaction and enema with good effect.
-An uncommon but serious complication of faecaloma includes stercoral perforation and potential fecal peritonitis.
+An uncommon but serious complication of fecaloma includes stercoral perforation and potential fecal peritonitis.